 Serotonin and customer satisfaction

-Welcome back to Braintalk!
-A series of brain-related topics to give you, as a marketer, more insight into the brain.
+Welcome back to our series on brain-related topics to give you, as a marketer, more insight into the brain.
 Last time we talked about dopamine.
 We hope this excited you because we will continue with these interesting things called neurotransmitters.
 This week, we will discuss serotonin, a neurotransmitter that shows both similarities and differences with dopamine.
 We will show you its social function and how you can use this for example in marketing and eCommerce.

 Another happiness chemical

 Both dopamine and serotonin are happiness chemicals and can make us feel good.
 Dopamine makes us motivated and excited.
 Serotonin makes us more relaxed, satisfied and suppresses pain.
 It is amongst other things involved in a few basic activities we (probably) all like to do: sleeping, eating and socializing.
 Furthermore, serotonin is also involved in cognitive functions like learning and memory.
 Simply said, without serotonin, our brain would not be able to function.